192.168.99.212:2333: Local IP Addresses and Ports

 The Significance of 192.168.99.212:2333 in Networking

-• 192.168.99.212: A private IP address, indicating the device is part of a local network.
+• A private: IP address, 192.168.99.212, signifies that the device is a member of a local network.

 192.168.99.212: Local IP Address in a Private Network